Freddie Freeman: 2018

 Freeman underwent LASIK surgery in October 2017, to correct vision problems that had manifested since 2012.

-He was selected to his third All Star game as the National League's starting first baseman.
+He was selected to his third All-Star game as the National League's starting first baseman.
 He also accepted an invitation to participate in the 2018 Home Run Derby.

 Freeman finished the regular season as the National League leader in base hits with 191.
 Only Whit Merrifield had more in Major League Baseball.
-He also finished as the Braves' team leader in batting average (.309), on base percentage (.388), slugging percentage (.505), doubles (44), walks (76), and RBIs (98).
+He also finished as the Braves' team leader in batting average (.309), on-base percentage (.388), slugging percentage (.505), doubles (44), walks (76), and RBIs (98).
 For the season, he led all major league hitters in line drive percentage (32.3%).

 Freeman, along with Anthony Rizzo of the Chicago Cubs, won the 2018 Gold Glove for first base in the National League.
 Freeman's teammates Ender Inciarte and Nick Markakis won the same award for center field and right field, respectively, marking the first time that three Atlanta Braves had won the honor in the same season.
-Additionally, Freeman received the 2018 Wilson Defensive Player of the Year Award and finished fourth on the National League Most Valuable Player award voting.
+Additionally, Freeman received the 2018 Wilson Defensive Player of the Year Award and finished fourth in the National League Most Valuable Player award voting.

 2019

-At midseason, Freeman was selected the National League starter at first base in the 2019 Major League Baseball All-Star Game.
+At midseason, Freeman was selected as the National League starter at first base in the 2019 Major League Baseball All-Star Game.
 The appearance was his second consecutive start in the game and his fourth All-Star Game selection overall.

-In 2019 Freeman batted .295/.389/.549 with 38 home runs and 121 RBIs, and led NL hitters in line drive percentage (27.5%).
-Freeman and teammates Ronald Acuña Jr. and Ozzie Albies won the 2019 National League Silver Slugger Awards for first base, outfield, and second base, respectively.
-Freeman won the Wilson Defensive Player of the Year Award for the second consecutive season.
+In 2019 Freeman batted .295/.389/.549 with 38 home runs and 121 RBIs and led all NL hitters in line drive percentage (27.5%).
+Freeman and teammates Ronald Acuña Jr. and Ozzie Albies won the 2019 National League Silver Slugger Awards for first base, the outfield, and second base, respectively and Freeman also won the Wilson Defensive Player of the Year Award for the second consecutive season.

-On October 18, it was revealed that Freeman underwent right elbow surgery to remove a bone spur.
-Freeman confessed that the spur had bothered him within recent years, and the injury was first discovered on September 13.
+On October 18, it was revealed he had undergone right elbow surgery to remove a bone spur.
+Freeman admitted the spur had bothered him in recent years.
+It was first discovered on September 13.